python/cpython/Doc/library/hashlib.rst

    a proper source, e.g. :func:`os.urandom`.

    The number of *iterations* should be chosen based on the hash algorithm and computing power.
-As of 2022, at hundreds of thousands of iterations of SHA-256 are suggested.
-For rationale as to why, read *Appendix A.2.2* of NIST-SP-800-132_.
+As of 2022, hundreds of thousands of iterations of SHA-256 are suggested.
+For rationale as to why and how to choose what is best for your application, read *Appendix A.2.2* of NIST-SP-800-132_.

    *dklen* is the length of the derived key.
 If *dklen* is ``None`` then the digest size of the hash algorithm *hash_name* is used, e.g. 64 for SHA-512.